+The state included and submitted its Analysis of Impediments (AI) with its 2015-2019 Consolidated Plan.
+Wisconsin has been making progress towards eliminating the impediments identified in its AI and intends to continue to utilize applicable federal funding towards the furtherance of its goals.
 The Wisconsin "home rule" provision means that zoning ordinances are left to the judgment of local governments.
 Sometimes local governments, in an attempt to cover the broad-based costs of public facilities improvements or to slow down a boom in new housing starts will choose to impose impact fees, increasing lot sizes and setbacks, or establishing minimum square foot requirements for new residences.